DataBiosphere/terra-cli/ADMIN.md

   instead.
   `terra group add-user --name=enterprise-pilot-testers --policy=MEMBER --email=testuser@gmail.com`

-- Add a user directly to the spend profile.
+- Add a user directly to a spend profile.
 To also grant permission to add new users to the spend profile, user `policy=OWNER` instead.
+This will target the WSM default spend profile.
   `terra spend enable --policy=USER --email=testuser@gmail.com`

+  To use an alternative spend profile, add the `--profile` option.
+  `terra spend enable --policy=USER --email=testuser@gmail.com --profile=wm-alt-spend-profile`

 #### Setup spend profile

 To create the spend profile:
 `terra spend create-profile`
-This command uses the spend profile name specified in the `src/main/resources/servers` file for the current server.
-For most servers, the name is `wm-default-spend-profile`.
+This command uses the `wm-default-spend-profile` by default, or the name specified by the `--profile` option.

 The user who runs the create command will automatically be added as an OWNER of the spend profile, with permissions to add new users.
 You should also make sure